datagrok-ai/public/help/develop/how-to/build-an-app.md

 controls grouped together.
 Typically, the view is associated with a particular dataframe, in this case it's called a table view.
 However, essentially a view can contain pretty much anything.

 Imagine you are composing an application.
-You'd most likely start off with the root / main view, add logical blocks to it either through simple [div-s](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/sidebar.js), or through [`splitH`/`splitV`](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/layouts/splitters.js), populate these blocks with visualizations and controls, maybe add a sidebar, add event handlers and so forth.
+You'd most likely start with the root / main view, add logical blocks to it either through simple [div-s](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/sidebar.js), or through [`splitH`/`splitV`](https://github.com/datagrok-ai/public/blob/master/packages/ApiSamples/scripts/ui/layouts/splitters.js), populate these blocks with visualizations and controls, maybe add a sidebar, add event handlers and so forth.
-Our internal application [Usage Analysis](https://github.com/datagrok-ai/public/tree/master/packages/UsageAnalysis) demonstrates such approach.
+Our internal application [Usage Analysis](https://github.com/datagrok-ai/public/tree/master/packages/UsageAnalysis) demonstrates such an approach.

 Another approach is found in a [Discovery](https://github.com/datagrok-ai/public/tree/master/packages/Discovery) application.
 There we reuse a particular kind of view: a table view, and centralize the rest of the UI around it.
 In